International Donations Program

 Donors are kindly requested to pay postage, although in some cases we may be able to negotiate some reimbursement.
 Please contact before shipping.

 Universidade Do Planalto Catarinense, founded in the 1960s in the central regional of the state of Santa Catarina, south of Brazil, is a non-profit educational institution - a fully accredited university which serves a region of about 20 cities.
 Our mission: “to promote the human formation, technic and scientific of the citizen, from the generation to the socialization of the knowledge, with the purpose of keeping the sustainable development of the region”

 The University has a significant socio-economic presence in the region with more than 5000 students, expected to increase to 10,000 students over the next five years.
 The library current owns just 25,000 titles, not nearly sufficient for the increasing needs of its students and for the expected creation of new undergraduate and graduate courses.

 Instituto Chileno Norteamericano de Cultura

 Contact: M.Eugenia Olguin Steenbecker, MLS, Librarian

 Requesting materials in English in the following subject areas: Education (teaching English as a second language), Environment, Computer science, Psychology, Management, Applied Sciences, Pure Sciences, Arts, Sports, United States History, Geography, American Literature, Fiction, American Folklore and Costumes, Multimedia materials (videos, films, etc.), and American periodicals (such as National Geographic, Fortune, Newsweek, American Homes, Forum, etc.)

-The Library and Information Center, a non profit organization that serves different levels age community from children to elderly people, is very interested in receiving donations of bibliographic materials.
+The Library and Information Center is a non profit organization that serves different levels and ages in the community from children to the elderly.
 Donors will be reimbursed for postage.

 FUNDACION UNIVERSIDAD DE AMERICA